-Read about 7 of the most common home inspection problems and find the average cost to fix each one.
+Read about 7 of the most common home inspection problems and find the average cost to fix each one

-2. Damp Basement
+2. Damp basement

 B) have French drains installed, or

-3. Roof Damage
+3. Roof damage

 4. Foundation Warning Signs

-A house foundation in trouble shows distinct warning signs, which only get worse if left unattended.
-Your home inspector can interpret whether these signals mean, “Beware!” (diagonal cracking, crumbling mortar, bulging walls, sinking) or” This is something you might want to cope with “(vertical crack less than 1/16” wide, puddles adjacent to the foundation.)
+The foundation of a distressed home shows different warning signs, which only get worse if left unattended.
+Your home inspector can interpret whether these signs mean “Warning!” “(Diagonal cracks, crumbling mortar, bulging walls, warping) or” This is something you may want to deal with “(vertical crack less than 1/16” wide, puddles adjacent to base).

-5. Plumbing Malfunctions
+5. Plumbing faults

-1. Cosmetic issues
+1. Cosmetic problems

 2. Inexpensive Repairs

-3. Renovations you are planning
+3. Renovations you are considering

-4. Cracks in a basement floor
+4. Cracks in a basement

-5. Loose fixtures, railings, and similar issues
+5. Loose fasteners, railings, and similar issues

 6. Minor water damage

-7. External buildings
+7. Outdoor buildings

-If you are in a competitive market, you are going to have to be able to let some things go when it comes to other buildings on the property.
-Sheds are prone to rot; garages tend to get dirty.
+If you are in a competitive market, you will need to be able to put a few things aside when it comes to the other buildings on the property.
+Sheds tend to rot; garages tend to get dirty.

-8. Minor yard problems
+8. Minor problems in the yard

 Home inspection repairs that are negotiable